 Professional Avalanche Training 2

 This is the capstone course for Avalanche Professionals in the United States.
 You will learn how to supervise a team in avalanche terrain.
 This course drills down into the fundamentals of understanding and managing the avalanche hazard.
 Students learn to supervise and lead teams through avalanche terrain, travel through terrain and learn how to analyze snow, avalanche and weather phenomena to the US Industry standard.
-This is a rigourous, challenging and rewarding experience.
+This is a rigorous, challenging and rewarding experience.
 Upon successful completion of the course and a written test and field tests students are awarded certification recognized by the American Avalanche Association.

 For more details on the Professional Program click here.